 TRAINING SESSION 32: (PRACTICAL NECESSITIES) OVERCOMING ANXIETY

-Equip you to handle anxiety and overcome it with joy
+Equip you to hand anxiety and overcome it with joy

 I’m looking through my phone again, feeling anxious

 Afraid to be alone again, I hate this